rfratto/lokitee/README.md

 # lokitee

-`lokitee` lets you tee arguments or the contents of stdin to Loki.
+`lokitee` streams lines of text from stdin, forwarding it to stdout and to Grafana Loki.

 Credentials to Loki can be set via flag or environment variable: